dvesti/annielyu.com/content/home/experience.md

   location = "Ames, Iowa"
   date_start = "2015-08-01"
   date_end = ""
-  description = """Conduct research on statistical methods.
+  description = """Develop statistical methodology and visualization tools at the Center of Survey Statistics and Methodology.
   """

 [[experience]]